Cycling road safety: not just for the pros

 When getting out of car that’s parallel, always check your side mirrors for passing cyclists

-First Aid Kit for Cyclists
+First Aid Kit for cyclists

 If you’re heading out on the roads for a bike ride you may want to keep these essentials in your kit, just in case: